-A year long course, students will extend on their prior knowledge of the Elements of Drama within forming and presenting dimensions.
+In this year long course, students will extend on their prior knowledge of the elements of Drama within forming and presenting dimensions.
 Additionally, improvisation and acting techniques will be explored to create engaging theatrical experiences.
 Particular reference will be given to acting techniques, concluding with a large scale production delivered to a live audience.
 This course is structured so that students who do not study Drama in Year 9 are not disadvantaged.

 - Improvisation

-- Course Production (Full length Play performed to audience)
+- Course Production (full length play performed to audience)

 - Acting Studies

 - Gothic/Magical Realism

-- Exploring the Elements of Drama in the shaping of performances for an audience - Developing literacy through workshopping text into action; including student devised scripts - Researching and linking existing text with self-devised work - Viewing live performances as fundamental learning in the arts
+- Exploring the elements of Drama in the shaping of performances for an audience - Developing literacy through workshopping text into action; including student devised scripts - Researching and linking existing text with self-devised work - Viewing live performances as fundamental learning in the arts

-- Forming: Focused Script or movement work - Presenting: Play text or Student Devised performance - Responding: Analysis of live or recorded live performance.
+- Forming: focused script or movement work - Presenting: play text or student devised performance - Responding: analysis of live or recorded live performance.

-ENGLISH EXTENSION LITERATURE - VICTORIANA
+ENGLISH EXTENSION

-The Year 10 Literature course, "Victoriana", is a specialised study in English that students may choose to do in addition to their normal English studies at St Margaret's.
+The Year 10 Literature course, is a specialised study in English that students may choose to do in addition to their normal English studies at St Margaret's.
 It is not a replacement for standard Year 10 English therefore, but is designed to provide enthusiastic English students with an opportunity to engage in literature study in far greater depth, enhancing their ability to construct and analyse texts, and providing an effective adjunct to the studies that they already undertake in Year 10 English.
-As a result of the advanced nature of the course, entry into the subject is dependent on the approval of the Head of Faculty - English.